 Today, the tranquillity of this unchanged cultural landscape, apart from a small trickle of tourists during the summer months, prevails.
-During week days you can stroll undisturbed through the idyllic hamlet, soaking in the love landscape and peculiar architecture.
-However, twice a year there is an organized chaos in the hamlet of 265 inhabitants.
-The summer party in July and the Wine festival in September entice thousands of visitors to the region to celebrate the local and very distinctive wine Uhudler.
+During the weekdays, you can stroll undisturbed through the idyllic hamlet, soaking in the love landscape and peculiar architecture.
+However, twice a year there is organized chaos in the hamlet of 265 inhabitants.
+The summer party in July and the Wine Festival in September entice thousands of visitors to the region to celebrate the local and very distinctive wine Uhudler.

-For more info, see website from Burgenland Tourism
+For more info, see the website from Burgenland Tourism

 Austria’s airports are well-connected to major cities and central train stations.
 Therefore, we have put together a list of excellent ski resorts that are easily reachable by train, including some info on how to get there from the airport.
 Moreover, many ski resorts offer inexpensive or free transfers to and from the nearest train station […]